Azzana: Geography

-Azzana is located some 13 km north-east of Casaglione and 10 km north-west of Bocognano.
-Access to the commune is by road D4 from Salice in the west which passes through the centre of the commune and the village before continuing east to Rezza.
-The D125 goes south-west from the village to Lopigna.
-Apart from the village there is the hamlet of Vignamajo towards the south.
-The commune is remote and rugged with snow-capped mountains in the north and south and very extensive forests.
+Azzana is located approximately 13 km northeast of Casaglione and 10 km northwest of Bocognano.
+The commune is accessible via road D4, which runs from Salice in the west, passes through the centre of the commune and the village, and continues east to Rezza.
+Road D125 extends southwest from the village to Lopigna.
+In addition to the main village, there is a hamlet called Vignamajo to the south.
+The area is remote and rugged, characterized by snow-capped mountains in the north and south and extensive forests.

-The river Liamone passes through the centre of the commune south of the village as it flows west to join the sea at Liamone.
+The river Liamone flows through the centre of the commune, south of the village, and continues west to the sea at Liamone.

-The Cruzzini, a tributary of the Liamone, also flows through the commune.
+The Cruzzini, a tributary of the Liamone, also traverses the commune.